katiewampler/eemanalyzeR/README.md

-It offers functions to clean and preprocess raw optics (absorbance and fluorescence) data, perform quality assurance on the data, calculate various indices for characterization (e.g., fluorescence index, humification index), and generate data visualizations.
+It offers functions to clean and preprocess raw optics (absorbance and fluorescence) data, perform quality assurance on the data, calculate various indices for characterization (e.g., fluorescence index, humification index), and generate a range of visualizations including contour plots and 3D surface plots.

 The package is designed for environmental and analytical chemists working with fluorescence spectroscopy data, particularly in the study of complex environmental samples like water or soil.
-It streamlines data processing and visualization, helping users extract meaningful information from absorbance and EEM datasets.
+It streamlines data processing and visualization, helping users extract meaningful information from EEM datasets.

 ## Installation